-A legendary urban pond in great need of protection
+A legendary urban pond

 Backworth Pond was once a prime birding site, rich in waders, especially during the autumn; that was popular with local birders.
 Over the past twenty-five years, the bulrushes etc. have expanded their range and changed the habitat enormously.
 The pond sits on private land, where there is no access or birding hides, however visitors can view the pond from nearby public paths, which can be accessed via the adjacent dog kennels.
 The paths are not well maintained and nearby shrubs and trees often can be overgrown to the extent that they at times need to be brushed out of the way when passing.
 The dogs from the kennels can be noisy, as you make your way to the pond.

 Backworth Pond and the surrounding wetland/farmland remains an important habitat for birds and the site continues to attract a fair variety over the seasons.
 It would be great to see this once flagship site in any birders calendar restored to its original condition.
 Nearby housing has been expanding extensively over the past decade but the pond still continues to be surrounded by farmland/former industrial land.